 How to Wash Dishes Camping, A Step-by-Step Guide

 Some campers swear by the 2- or 3-bin system for cleaning dishes at the campsite.
 One bin with soapy water for washing dishes and a second basin with clean water for rinsing.
-Sometimes the 3rd basin of really hot water is used to sanitize dishes.
+Sometimes the 3rd basin of hot water is used to sanitize dishes.

 Step 1: Gather Your Supplies

-If you can’t get everyone to clean their plates, bread and tortillas are great to use as sponges to clear food into a trash bag instead of the washbasin.
+If you can’t get everyone to clean their plates, bread and tortillas are great to use as sponges to clear food waste into a trash bag instead of the washbasin.

 Step 3: Prepare the Wash Basin